IntegerAlex/hasty-server/README.md

 ## Credits

-This project is a security-enhanced fork of [Hasty Server](https://github.com/c4ist/hasty-server) by c4ist.
+This project is a security-enhanced fork of [Hasty Server](https://github.com/IntegerAlex/hasty-server) by IntegerAlex.
 The original project provided the foundation for a lightweight HTTP server, which we've built upon to add modern security features and improved error handling.

 ## License